mlrun/mlrun/docs/feature-store/feature-vectors.md

-The online feature service support value imputing (substitute NaN/Inf values with statistical or constant value), you can set the `impute_policy` parameter with the imputing policy, and specify which constant or statistical value will be used instead of NaN/Inf value, this can be defined per column or for all the columns (`"*"`). the replaced value can be fixed number for constants or $mean, $max, etc. for statistical values.
+The online feature service support value imputing (substitute NaN/Inf values with statistical or constant value), you can set the `impute_policy` parameter with the imputing policy, and specify which constant or statistical value will be used instead of NaN/Inf value, this can be defined per column or for all the columns (`"*"`). the replaced value can be fixed number for constants or $mean, $max, $min, $std, $count for statistical values.
 "*" is used to specify the default for all features, example:

     svc = fstore.get_online_feature_service(feature_vector, impute_policy={"*": "$mean", "age": 33})